-In April 2023, the Company's partner, Canfite Biopharma ("Canfite") announced that it received a positive opinion from the Committee for Medicinal Products for Human Use of the European Medicines Agency with respect to the submission of a registration plan for a pivotal Phase III clinical trial of CF-101 for the treatment of moderate to severe psoriasis.
+In April 2023, Canfite announced that it received a positive opinion from the Committee for Medicinal Products for Human Use of the European Medicines Agency with respect to the submission of a registration plan for a pivotal Phase III clinical trial of CF-101 for the treatment of moderate to severe psoriasis.
 The pivotal Phase III study and the safety of the 3 mg twice daily dose of Piclidenoson were accepted by the agency.

-In January 2023, Canfite submitted its market registration plan to European Medicines Agency, stating that a submission to the FDA would follow.
+In January 2023, Canfite announced that it had submitted its market registration plan to the European Medicines Agency and stated that a submission to the FDA would follow.

 In September 2022, Canfite announced its Phase III COMFORT study of Piclidenoson used in the treatment of moderate to severe psoriasis met its primary endpoint of superiority and achieved a better tolerability profile in a comparative analysis.
-Based on the safety and efficacy data revealed in this trial, Canfite plans to approach the U.S. Food and Drug Administration ("FDA") and the European Medicines Agency ("EMA") with a protocol for a pivotal Phase III study for drug approval and registration by the end of 2023.
+Based on the safety and efficacy data revealed in this trial, Canfite plans to approach the FDA and the European Medicines Agency ("EMA") with a protocol for a pivotal Phase III study for drug approval and registration by the end of 2023.